-Assuming that humankind have long been involved in the practice of teaching and learning, we can also ascribe that practice to the humanoids of our narrative.
+Assuming that humankind has long been involved in the practice of teaching and learning, we can also ascribe that practice to the humanoids of our narrative.
 Developed as a species of joint action, so we shall now see, the practice will enable them to consciously control for tracking patterns in such a way that they may manifestly fail in certain cases.
 It will enable them to bring the activity into line with our conception of rule-following.

-Defeasible tracking
+5.2 Defeasible Tracking

 For all that joint action in general guarantees, as we saw, the most salient response to divergence in the use of a sign like ‘tigroo’ may be for the parties to assume that they are tracking different patterns, albeit patterns that coincide in enough cases to make joint action possible.
 Will the presence of teaching and learning among the humanoids make a difference to the response they are likely to make?
 Suppose that one does not take something to instantiate a pattern that the other does take to be an instance, or takes something to be an instance that the other does not view in that way.
 How would we expect them to respond to that divergence?